 Rule Book Update September 2023

-This page contains briefing materials to support the changes made to Rule Book Modules M1 and M2, published in September 2023.
+This page contains briefing materials to support the changes made to Modules M1 and M2.

 -

-Video with an overview of the main changes to Rule Book Modules M1 and M2
+An overview of the main changes to Modules M1 and M2

 -